jgreat/k8s-training/README.md

 ## Ingress

+Now we can talk to workloads from inside the cluster, how do talk to them from the outside world?
+This is where Ingresses come in.

+Ingresses are layer 7 capable proxy services.

+Rancher comes with a built in ingress that is based on HAproxy.

 ``` shell
 kubectl apply -f game-ingress.yml
 ```

 show ingress

 ``` shell
 kubectl get ingress game -o wide
 ```

 Browse to game.jgreat.me

+## Bonus ConfigMaps